The Power of Yoast – the magical free SEO tool

 The version for WordPress websites has two versions – a free version and a paid one.
 If you’re new to the SEO game, then the free version will do just fine.
 Don’t be tempted to spend £90 a year if you don’t have it right now as whilst it does have a lot of useful additions, the free version has the essentials, and whether you have been blogging for years or never blogged at all, the free version has what you need.

-What does Yoast do?
+But what does Yoast do?

 Wait what?
 And it’s free?
 I know right?